Low-Code: IT’s new strategic asset in digital transformation

 Joining IT with the rest of the business

-Low-code platforms enable the collaboration between IT and the rest of the business when creating applications.
+Low-code platforms, like PhixFlow, enable the collaboration between IT and the rest of the business when creating applications.
 Obviously, there will always be a level of control and visibility that needs to be retained by IT, which can be achieved as they remain as the administrators for such systems, but they don’t always have the time to create every application themselves.
 Instead, with compliance and control maintained, the development can be passed on to business users, also known as citizen developers.

 Free Guide Download our free guide to learn the top 5 digital transformation trends for 2021

 5 DX Trends Download

 Lower resourcing costs